 The thought of chainsaw injuries resulting in death is very confronting.
 In 2012, 243 workers died while engaging in tree-trimming and clearing activities (OSHA, 2012).
 The impact chainsaw injuries can have on a business is huge.
 Not only can it look unprofessional, but there is also lost income and it can hinder ability to carry out future jobs efficiently.
 In most instances, serious injury or fatality as a result of a chainsaw can all be prevented with the use of PPE.
 So, what are the 18 Top Mistakes with Choosing, Using and Caring for Chainsaw Chaps and Pants?

-The use of chainsaw chaps or pants is important.
-Really important.
-Continuing cases of chainsaw injuries show that there is a real need to educate chainsaw operators on not only wearing chainsaw protection but also selecting the best chainsaw protective product for their situation, how to maintain chainsaw protective garments and other critical questions.
+Continuing cases of chainsaw injuries show that there is a real need to educate many chainsaw operators on not only wearing chainsaw protection but also selecting the best chainsaw protective product for their situation, how to maintain chainsaw protective garments and other critical questions.

-In this post, we review the most common questions asked about chainsaw protection and provide the answers that you need.
+In this post, we review the most common questions we get asked about chainsaw protection and provide the answers that you need.